alloy-org/bullet-journal/README.md

-# Five Question Journal - Daily Prompts Inspired by Tim Ferriss
+# Five Minute Bullet Journal
+A plugin template creator that inserts 5 daily prompts inspired by the great Tim Ferriss.

-As a [Five Bullet Friday subscriber](https://go.tim.blog/5-bullet-friday-1/), I've often been directed to Tim's Twitter/X page, which in June 2024 posted a video with example questions in a bullet journal:
+As a [Five Bullet Friday subscriber](https://go.tim.blog/5-bullet-friday-1/), I've often been directed to Tim's Twitter/X page, which in 2024 posted a video with example questions in a bullet journal:

 [Tim Ferriss showing a five bullet journal](https://twitter.com/tferriss/status/1808838290008588460)